I-O-I-O/ioio-handbook/frequent-issues.md

 ## Standalone Arduino Setup
 [This guide on Powering Alternatives](https://docs.arduino.cc/learn/electronics/power-pins/) can be a helpful resource to understand what the alternatives are in terms of powering an Arduino board that needs to be disconnected from a computer.
 In general, USB power banks are recommended since they provided a regulated 5V voltage that can also be accessed in the 5V pin on the Nano 33 BLE Sense.

-> [!NOTE]
+**NOTE**
-> When powering an Arduino project from one of the powering alternatives mentioned in the guide, make sure that the code doesn't rely on Serial communication to read or output data.
+When powering an Arduino project from one of the powering alternatives mentioned in the guide, make sure that the code doesn't rely on Serial communication to read or output data.
 If that's the case, the code will halt until it finds a matching serial port on a computer.
 If no computer is connected to the board, this will always fail and the code will never run.

 ## Ardiuno and GUI interoperability
 There might be projects that require the use of physical components controlled with a GUI or, vice versa, a GUI that updates based on the input from physical components.
 For these scenarios, there are a few common options.